 Eighth, all too often, we see borrowers over spend or have items simply thrown at them.
 An elevation certificate for $275 when they could of received a copy of the recorded one at the county office for $10, is just one example.
 Taking the time to ask questions could save you hundreds of dollars for receiving the same service for a better price.

-At Solutions First Mortgage we believe in delivering valued service not just a mortgage.
+The Solutions First Team believe in delivering valued service not just a mortgage.
 Take the time to ask us questions.

 For further information about getting the right mortgage for you and to arrange your ‘NO-FEE ASSESSMENT’